syncfusion-content/uwp-docs/uwp/Calculator/Error-Message.md

 ---
 layout: post
-title: Error Message in UWP Calculator control | Syncfusion®
+title: Error Message in UWP SfCalculator | Syncfusion®
-description: Learn here all about Error Message support in Syncfusion® UWP Calculator (SfCalculator) control and more.
+description: Learn how to handle error messages in the Syncfusion UWP SfCalculator control using the ErrorMessageDisplayed event and NewErrorMessage property.
 platform: uwp
 control: SfCalculator
 documentation: ug
 ---

-# Error Message in UWP Calculator (SfCalculator)
+# Error Message in UWP SfCalculator

 `SfCalculator` provides `ErrorMessageDisplayed` event to notify invalid input and syntax errors.
 Default error message is “Invalid input” and it can be modified by setting the event argument NewErrorMessage.